zubinchopra/portaldocs/portal-sdk/templates/top-blades-menublade.md

  {"gitdown": "include-file", "file": "../Samples/SamplesExtension/Extension/Client/V2/Blades/MenuBlade/SampleMenuBlade.ts"}

 There are a few things to notice in the preceding code.

 * Menus have an overview item.
 This item is the default selected item when the user loads the menu blade.
-* Menu items `id` property is required to be unique, this will also be used in the deep link of your menu blade.
+* The Menu item's `id` property is required to be unique; it  will be used in the deep link of the menu blade.
 * Menus can have different groups.
 In this code there is a single group.
 * Each menu item opens a blade, and all necessary parameters are provided.
 * The menu blade ideally should not be loading data.
 That can be done on the child blade after the user opens the blade.